Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 KNN measures “distances” among features (x variables).
-It is not rigorously appropriate for this data set, as most features are categorical whose distances are not very explicit.
+It is not rigorously appropriate for this data set, as most features are categorical whose distances are not clearly measurable.
 However, it is still worth a try.
 So I include all features in KNN.
 I use 10-fold cross validation in the training data to find the optimal number of neighbors *k*.